-Keep information related to all of Council's assets, including the Asset Register, map future transport infrastructure projects to ensure they link up and are sequenced logically, and that our transport network is managed in a financially sustainable manner, and provide advice and information to Council managers of non-transport and utilities assets in accordance with the
+Keep information related to all of Council's assets, including the Asset Register, map future transport infrastructure projects to ensure they link Km. urban stormwater infrastructure up and are sequenced logically, and that our transport network is managed in a financially sustainable manner, and provide advice and information to Council managers of non-transport and utilities assets in accordance with the Local Government Act 1993, the NSW Roads Act 1993 and other statutory requirements and industry best practice.